Search over 8300 global digital health evidence sources

-mHealthEvidence.org was designed to bring together the world’s literature on mHealth effectiveness, cost-effectiveness and program efficiency, to make it easier for software developers, researchers, program managers, funders and other key decision-makers to quickly get up to speed on the current state-of-the-art.
-It includes peer-reviewed and grey literature from high-, middle- and low-resource settings.
+mHealthEvidence.org was designed to bring together the world’s literature on mHealth to make it easier for program managers, researchers, government leaders, donors, software developers, and other key decision-makers to quickly get up to speed on the current state-of-the-art and evidence-based best practices.
+It includes peer-reviewed and grey literature from low-, middle- and high-resource settings.

 New & Notable Resources:

 - Factors that influence the implementation of e-health: a systematic review of systematic reviews.New review provides an update and re-analysis of a systematic review of the e-health implementation literature culminating in a set of accessible and usable recommendations for anyone involved or interested in the implementation of e-health.